There’s no need to rely on sugar-laden treats to get your kids excited about Halloween. Try these fun Halloween food ideas for kids!

 I have always loved Halloween and Halloween parties.

 While monsters are supposed to be scary, movies like Monsters Inc. have changed our perception of them.
 Instead, they can be funny and cute.
-Younger kids especially tend to love monster inspired treats.
+Younger kids especially love monster inspired treats.
 Cute monsters can be made by adding “eyes” to pretty much any food using toothpicks.
 Check out these cute monster hamburgers and the silly looking monsters made from apple slices, nut butter, sunflower seeds, and strawberries.

 Haunted houses are almost always covered in lots of dust and spiderwebs.
-That’s probably why spiders and spiderwebs end up decorating so many Halloween treats.
+That’s probably why spiders and spiderwebs end up as the decorations for so many Halloween snacks.

 Roasted Pumpkin Soup with Red Peppers and Caramelized Onions